orange-lang/orange-docs/flow.md

 	yield_stmt -> "yield" expression
 	statement  -> yield_stmt term

-Any control block can be used as a value, if it would produce a value in all scenarios.
+If statements and switch blocks can be used as a value, if it would produce a value in all scenarios.
 For example, an if block can be used as a value if it has an else, and all if blocks `yield` some value.

     var a = if (5 > 10) {
-        yield 0;
+        yield 0
     } else {
-        yield 1;
+        yield 1
-    };

-Yield has a shorthand for easier use: if the last statement in a block does not have a semicolon, that will be used as the yield value.
-Using this, the previous example can be rewritten as follows: `var a = if (5 > 10) { 0 } else { 1 };`

-Loops that use `continue` and `break` can be used as values only if each continue and break statement has a yield-value (e.g., `break 5` or `continue myVar`).
-If the main block of the loop does not have a terminating statement (i.e., `continue`, `break`), it will need a `yield` statement to be properly used as a value.
+    }

+Yield must be declared explicitly, except in the case of one-line blocks.
+One-line blocks imply `yield` for control blocks and `return` for functions if the expression is not termined with a semicolon.
+For example, the previous code could also be written as:

+	var a = if (5 > 10): 0
+	        else: 1

-If a block is used as a value, all of yield statements (including continue and break) must have the same data type.
+If a block is used as a value, all of yield statements must have the same data type.
+Note, however, that implicit yield statements are unchecked unless the block's value is being used.